aredn/documentation/arednGettingStarted/node_admin.rst

 Network settings
 ----------------

-This display allows you to update the network settings on your node.
+Highlight and click the section displaying your node's network settings.
+This display allows you to update the network configuration on your node.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-network-1.png
  :alt: Admin Network